 Delicious pizza – the eternal dilemma.
 Pizza tastes incredible, that is an immutable fact of the universe.
 But it’s also not very healthy, so you want to eat it, but then you also don’t at the same time.
 My head hurts already.
 The thing is, your standard pizza wouldn’t be so bad if it wasn’t for the base, the sauce, the cheese, and the toppings.
 If you take out all that junk you have a perfectly healthy… oh.
 I see the issue now.
 Let’s see if we can take the old adage of ‘swap, don’t stop’ and make something great here.
 Portobello pizza, when it comes to guilt free pizza eating, you’re our only hope.

 The first thing you’ll notice is yep, it’s a portobello mushroom.
-The whole thing.
-No high carb base here, just mushroom deliciousness.
-That said, it gives a lovely savoury, umami flavoured foundation to get things moving.
-Good start!
-Next, find an organic or no-sugar tomato paste that you like and go to town.
+We did say it was a portobello pizza!
+You won’t find any high carb bases here – just mushroom deliciousness.
+It gives a lovely savoury, umami flavoured foundation to get things moving and has such a unique texture.
+Next, just find an organic or no-sugar tomato paste that you like and go to town.

-BONUS SAUCE HINT: my god the tomato paste sauce will taste good if you mix in some dry Italian herbs, garlic paste and smoked paprika before putting it on your pizza – the flavours will carry through every bite – never a dull moment, we promise.
+BONUS SAUCE HINT: the tomato paste sauce will taste even better if you mix in some dry Italian herbs, loads of garlic paste and smoked paprika before putting it on your pizza – the flavours will carry through every bite – never a dull moment, we promise.

 Toppings are of course, up to you.
 Olives being a perennial pizza favourite!
 Add whatever you like, it’s your pizza.
 Lastly, cheese.
 The trick with that is, if you don’t add any, you’ve still got a really tasty meal and you don’t get all that oil slick thing happening.
 Trust me, you won’t miss it.
 Vegan pizzas, woo!
 Put it in the oven for a couple of minutes and it’s all done!
 Pair it with a kalette and pea salad, then some coconut yoghurt and you’re all good to go – and all in less time than it takes for delivery.
 Healthy, filling, fast – great work, you!